 The principality of Monaco is nestled in the tiny area between the Alps and the Mediterranean south of France.
 When choosing to stay in Monte Carlo, your variables are based primarily on cost, and how high above sea level you want to be.
 There are pricey hotels where you can literally step out onto the sands, or if you just need the view, you can grab a spot on the sea's terrace.

-Take It or Leave It: Monte Carlo is known as a playground for the rich.
+Hot Tips: Monte Carlo is known as a playground for the rich.
 All room types will seem pricey here, but you are paying for the atmosphere as well as the amenities.

 Hot Tips: The Hotel de Paris is one of the finest hotels in the world.
 You will be hard pressed to find a more luxurious hotel.